 Introduction

-Welcome to the official user guide for ECCN.help — an AI-powered regulatory technology platform designed to assist compliance professionals, exporters, and advisory firms in performing Export Control Classification Number (ECCN) determinations under the U.S. Export Administration Regulations (EAR), along with ITAR jurisdiction analysis and OFAC sanctions screening.
+Welcome to the official user guide for ECCN.help — an AI-powered regulatory technology platform designed to assist compliance professionals, exporters, and advisory firms with U.S. export control classification and screening.

 ECCN.help is an AI-assisted advisory platform, not a legal determination or regulatory authority.
 All outputs are advisory in nature.
 Final responsibility for ECCN determination, ITAR interpretation, export licensing decisions, and OFAC screening remains with the exporter or designated compliance professional.